This page lists software I’ve developed and others’ software that I often find myself recommending.

 SummaryOpen-source Python 3 package for estimating demand with BLP-type random coefficients logit models.
-Features include supply-side moments, demographics, nesting parameters, optimal instruments, partial ownership matrices, analytic gradients, fixed effect absorption, fixed point acceleration, sparse grid integration, synthetic data construction, merger simulation, and parametric bootstrapping of post-estimation outputs.
+Features include demographics, micro moments, supply-side moments, nesting parameters, pure characteristics approximation, optimal instruments, importance sampling, partial ownership matrices, analytic gradients, fixed effect absorption, fixed point acceleration, sparse grid integration, synthetic data construction, merger simulation, and parametric bootstrapping of post-estimation outputs.